dchang0/dapimp2/README.md

 BILL OF MATERIALS:

 Included is an Excel spreadsheet with substitute parts for the ones on Mikey's original BoM.
 I have not ordered this newer BoM in years, so the parts may or may not be current and may or may not need substitutions.
+The prices are almost certainly waaaaaay off.

+IMPORTANT:

+CONN1 is a 5.5mm x 2.1mm DC barrel jack.
+You are supposed to assemble CONN1 CABLE: a 5.5mm x 2.1mm barrel plug Y-cable to red and black mini alligator clips.
+However, neither Mouser nor Digikey carries the two-conductor red/black wire needed to assemble the Y-cable.
+I thus provided the part numbers for the parts I could find but left the part number blank for the 0.5m of two-conductor red/black wire.

+I also provided CONN1 CABLE (ALT), which is/was an ebay listing that sells the cables pre-assembled.
+I have no affiliation with the ebay seller.
+The listing might not even exist any more, but there are tons of sellers on ebay and Amazon that sell the same thing.

 SCHEMATIC: